ATISLabs/SyntheticDatasets.jl/README.md

 ## Examples
 A set of pluto notebooks and codes demonstrating the project's current functionality is available in [the examples folder](examples/).

-Here are a few examples to show the Package capabilities
+Here are a few examples to show the Package capabilities:
 ```julia
 using StatsPlots, SyntheticDatasets